Samsung Kenox mount

 Samsung Kenox mount is a lens mount designed by Samsung in 1997 for 35mm film cameras.
 For a lens mount designed in the late 1990s, this mount is an oddity – it supports all the automatic features, except autofocus – a very significant feature in the 1990s.
-Lens mount is a bayonet mount with three tabs, a focal flange distance of 44.5mm, and a throat diameter of 44.7mm.
+The lens mount is a bayonet mount with three tabs, a focal flange distance of 44.5mm, and a throat diameter of 44.7mm.
 It has five electronic contacts.

-Some sources say this lens mount is a slightly modified Minolta A-mount, with slightly different lens tabs – lenses mount, lock, focus to infinity on A-mount to Sony E-mount adapters, even the aperture ring found on the adapter work as expected.
+Some sources say this lens mount is a slightly modified Minolta A-mount, with slightly different lens tabs – lenses mount, lock, focus to infinity on A-mount to Sony E-mount adapters, and even the aperture ring found on the adapter works as expected.
 Hence info about focal flange distance and throat diameter.

 Lenses